Gary Rhodes: Career

 His first TV appearance was at the age of 27, courtesy of TV chef Glynn Christian on Hot Chefs.
 This led to the BBC series Rhodes Around Britain in 1994 and Gary's Rhodes' Perfect Christmas in 1998.
 In 1999, Rhodes presented a BBC TV series Gary Rhodes' New British Classics, reintroducing classic British cuisine, and published a book of the same name.
 For two seasons, in 2000 and 2001, Rhodes hosted the original MasterChef USA on PBS.

 Rhodes starred in the television series Rhodes Across India, with apprentices Bushra Akram, Scott Davis and Kalwant Sahota, and, in 2008, Rhodes Across China, which explored Chinese cuisine, with sous chefs Melissa Syers and Teresa Tsang.

 Rhodes appeared in a commercial tie-in with Tate & Lyle in the late 1990s, and his recipes endorsed sugar and treacle products accordingly; his name was printed on every Tate & Lyle sugar sachet across the country.
 Rhodes was associated with a Cooking in Schools campaign with Flora UK and appeared in television adverts for Flora margarine, some of which featured him "driving a van topped with a giant styrofoam crumpet" which were banned.

 He was appointed Officer of the Order of the British Empire (OBE) on 17 June 2006.
 In the same year he competed, representing the South of England, in the BBC's Great British Menu, but lost to Atul Kochhar.

 Rhodes appeared on the BBC Two spoof game show Shooting Stars, during which hosts Vic Reeves and Bob Mortimer asked him to "represent fire through the medium of dance".
 He also competed, with professional partner Karen Hardy, in the sixth series of Strictly Come Dancing which began on 20 September 2008, and finished in 14th place.

 In 2011, Rhodes moved to Dubai, United Arab Emirates.
 He headed Rhodes Mezzanine, later Rhodes W1 Dubai, at the Grosvenor House Hotel, and another restaurant Rhodes Twenty10 at Le Royal Méridien Beach Resort & Spa.
 In 2013 he opened his first restaurant in Abu Dhabi, Rhodes 44 at The St. Regis Hotel.
 Rhodes was a supporter of Manchester United.

 Death

 Rhodes died in Dubai, United Arab Emirates, on 26 November 2019; he was aged 59.
-Rock Oyster Media and Goldfinch TV said in a statement to the PA news agency that Rhodes was taken ill very suddenly at home, during a break in filming a new television series, and died a short time afterwards.
+Rock Oyster Media and Goldfinch TV said in a statement to the PA news agency that Rhodes had become unwell, while filming, and died shortly thereafter.
 It was later confirmed by Rhodes' family that his death was a result of a subdural haematoma, normally associated with a head injury.

-Many fellow celebrity chefs paid tribute, including Marcus Wareing, Aldo Zilli, Ainsley Harriott, Gordon Ramsay and Jamie Oliver, the latter saying he was "a massive inspiration to me as a young chef", adding that he "reimagined modern British cuisine with elegance and fun".
-Tom Kerridge described Rhodes as "one of the greatest British chefs who almost single handedly put British food on the world stage".